raacz/neocitites-raacz/toki-pona/beginner-material/stories/story-56/page-2/en.md

 Therefore "Many sights of Big Road Tōkaidō" is a group of many amusing depictions.
 It is very good ah from the persepctive of many people and brought money to Hiroshige.

-Therefore Hiroshige made "Many sights #2 of Big Road Tōkaidō" and "Many sights #3 of Big Road Tōkaidō" and... ah, amazing.
+Therefore Hiroshige made "Many sights #2 of Big Road Tōkaidō" and "Many sights #3 of Big Road Tōkaidō" and… ah, amazing.

 Hiroshige made 36 Big Road Tōkaidō depiction groups.